The National Air and Space Museum is committed to providing inclusive experiences. We welcome all visitors.

-The Airbus IMAX Theater features designated seating for visitors using wheelchairs and their companions and provides audio descriptions and/or rear-window captioning for most theater shows.
+The Airbus IMAX Theater is currently closed.
+When open, the theater features designated seating for visitors using wheelchairs and their companions and provides audio descriptions and/or rear-window captioning for most theater shows.

 Information for those who wish to visit other Smithsonian museums is available through the Central Smithsonian Accessibility Office.